 Mercury exceeded the chosen assessment criteria.
-Five analytes (Bismuth, Magnesium, Manganese, Platinum and Strontium) have not been identified in technical guidance as priority contaminants and do not have any generic assessment criteria to which they can be compared.
-A further assessment of these five and mercury was undertaken, based on available literature and this indicated that these concentrations in soil were unlikely to pose a significant risk to human health.
+Five analytes (Bismuth, Magnesium, Manganese, Platinum and Strontium) have not been identified in technical guidance as priority contaminants and do not have any assessment criteria to which they can be compared.
+A further assessment of these five and mercury was undertaken, based on available literature and this indicated that these concentrations in soil were unlikely to pose a significant risk to human health either by direct contact, inhalation, ingestion or ingestion of bioaccumulated contamination within the crops.
 The further assessment of these analytes is presented in Appendix C.